cgifford99/cos460-octothorpe/PLAYBOOK-proj4.md

   --root_path r  root directory to client resources
 ```

-Note that the client can only begin running after the octothorpe-server is running.
+Note that the client can only begin running after the octothorpeServer is running.
 Once both the server and subsequently the client is running, follow the on-screen instructions to first login.

 Once you are logged in, the server will provide you with a map and starting position.
 You can either use the "move" command or the arrow keys to move around the map to find treasures.